focusOtter/micro-saas-new/backend/notes/hosting.md

 export MY_ENV_VAR=$(aws cloudformation --region ap-southeast-2 describe-stacks --stack-name mystack --query 'Stacks[0].Outputs[?OutputKey==`TheOutputName`].OutputValue' --output text)
 ```

-My response was that this solves the problem, but is not a solution.
+My response was that "this solves the problem, but is not a solution."

 CDK -> Amplify buildspec -> Cloudformation is not the way I want to explain to customers how easy this is.